Amir-Zouerami/schematica-backend/README.md

 <br />

 > ⚠️ This project is very old and lacks many features.
 The original source code was written years ago.
-The new rewrite is Nest.js is what you should use: https://github.com/Amir-Zouerami/schematica-api
+The new rewrite (v2.0) in Nest.js is what you should use: https://github.com/Amir-Zouerami/schematica-api

 <br />